 There a number of pros and cons in AWS EC2 as well as the Google App engine.
-Most of the SMEs prefer App Engine, whereas on the other hand Amazon Ec2 has been quite popular amongst the mid-to-large size companies, and corporate giants.
-And, ever since the introduction of micro instances, it has started gaining popularity amongst the small-to-midstream businesses as well.
+Most of the SMEs prefer App Engine, whereas on the other hand, Amazon Ec2 has been quite popular amongst the mid-to-large size companies, and corporate giants.
+And, ever since the introduction of micro instances, it has started gaining popularity among the small-to-midsize businesses as well.

 Operating System Support: When it comes to Operating System support, EC2 allows you to scale one instance of system to any number of instances i.e. it allows you to have complete control over each instance, acting as a virtual box.